rosthia/Datacleaning/README.md

 - tidydata.txt: output for tidy data set
 - codebook.md: code details

-You may refer to codebook for more details on the scripting and steps.
+You may refer to codebook and script for more details on the scripting and steps.